Sparkierkan7/more_explosives_mod/README.md

 Adds stuff related to explosives like bombs and a way to craft gunpowder.
 Focused more on old technology stuff to fit better in the game so if your looking for more modern-like stuff like missiles and modern hand grenades this is the wrong place.

+If you are looking for explosives more fun than boring old tnt but nothing too crazy, this mod dose just that.

 # License

 This mod is available under the MIT license.